canthony/gradle-vaadin-plugin-wiki/Tasks-and-configuration-DSL.md

 * ``vaadin.manageRepositories`` - Should the plugin add repositories such as maven central and vaadin addons to the project.
 Default is true.
 * ``vaadin.mainSourceSet`` - Defines the main source set where all source files will be generated.
 * ``vaadin.push`` - Should vaadin push be enabled for the application.
 Default is false.
+* ``vaadin.logToConsole`` - Output server logs to console instead of to file.
+Default is false.

 # Addon configurations
 * ``vaadin.addon.author`` - The author of the Vaadin addon.